Most Famous Logos With a Face

 Logo BUAP

-The Mexican university Benemerita Universidad Autonoma de Pueblo has an elegant symbol in the style of classical heraldry.
-Moreover, all the elements included in the BUAP logo are placed in one circle, which resembles a seal.
-It depicts a woman’s head wearing a Montefortino, a traditional Roman helmet.
-In front of her is a triangular shield with a dragon, a cloud, and flames arranged in a semicircle.
-Because of it, wide ribbons protrude to the right and left: they are the same, so they look like a mirror.
-The background is empty white space.
-The central part is encircled with the full name of the higher educational institution and the year of its foundation (1578).
+The Mexican university Benemerita Universidad Autonoma de Pueblo has an elegant symbol made in classical heraldry.
+Moreover, all the elements that make up the BUAP logo are placed in a single circle resembling a seal.
+It shows a woman’s head in a monfortino – a traditional Roman helmet.
+In front of her is a triangular shield with a dragon, cloud, and flames arranged in a semicircle.
+From behind it, wide ribbons protrude to the right and left; they are identical and look like a mirror.
+The background is an empty white space.
+The central part is encircled by the full name of the institution of higher education and the year of its foundation (1578).
 The borders are thin and dotted.
 The logo is colored blue.

 AkzoNobel